A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: Numerical results

 \subsection{Throughput as a function of the number of iterations}

 The convergence behavior of the proposed algorithm is evaluated in terms of the achievable throughput, whose evolution over the iterations is illustrated in Fig.~\ref{fig:iteration}.
 The curve exhibits monotonic convergence within a limited number (about $10$) of iterations.
 In addition, results not reported here show that the phase difference stabilizes around $\pi/2$ and $3\pi/2$ after approximately $15$ iterations.
-As can be observed from Fig.~\ref{fig:iteration}, CPS-STAR, IPS-STAR, and NoStat-STAR methods provide comparable performances, since none of them explicitly takes into account spatial-domain constraints.
-Among them, NoStat-STAR scheme achieves about a $4\%$ performance improvement over the CPS-STAR and IPS-STAR approaches.
-This difference originates from the distinct optimization constraints adopted by the considered designs, which lead to different operating tradeoffs while still confirming the feasibility of the proposed framework.
-The performance gap becomes more evident when compared with the Fixed-STAR scheme.
-Its fixed architecture limits design flexibility and inherently constrains the achievable performance.
-Moreover, the restricted effective aperture deteriorates unbiased estimation accuracy, which may further amplify beam misalignment under non-ideal conditions.
-Overall, the results show that incorporating spatial-domain requirements yields a $13.98\%$ performance gain for the proposed scheme, while the increased design flexibility provides an additional $8.24\%$ improvement.
+As can be observed from Fig.~\ref{fig:iteration}, SC-STAR, PGAM-STAR, and NoStat-STAR methods provide comparable but inferior performances, since none of them explicitly takes into account spatial-domain constraints.
+Among them, NoStat-STAR achieves about $4\%$ and $7\%$ performance improvement over SC-STAR and PGAM-STAR, respectively.
+This difference is mainly caused by the distinct optimization frameworks and constraint designs adopted by the considered schemes, which result in different operating trade-offs while still confirming the feasibility of the proposed framework.
+The performance gap becomes more evident when compared with the Fixed-STAR scheme, whose fixed architecture limits design flexibility and inherently constrains the achievable performance.
+Moreover, the restricted effective aperture deteriorates estimation accuracy, which may further amplify beam misalignment under non-ideal conditions.
+Overall, the results show that incorporating spatial-domain statistical information yields a $15.6\%$ performance gain for the proposed scheme, the flexible time-slot allocation provides an additional $7.5\%$ gain, and the increased design flexibility provides a further $4.3\%$ improvement.